 \section{Background and Motivation}

-\textbf{Browser-Use Agents (BUAs).} Browser-using agents (BUAs)~\cite{gemini-cua,openai-atlas,anthropic-cua,browser-use,perplexity-comet} represent a new class of autonomous agents that interact with web browsers in human-like ways, such as clicking, scrolling, filling forms, and navigating across multiple pages.
+\textbf{Browser-Using Agents (BUAs).} Browser-using agents (BUAs)~\cite{gemini-cua,openai-atlas,anthropic-cua,browser-use,perplexity-comet} represent a new class of autonomous agents that interact with web browsers in human-like ways, such as clicking, scrolling, filling forms, and navigating across multiple pages.
 A BUA typically consists of a large language model (LLM) and a runtime environment.
 The runtime leverages browser automation frameworks such as Playwright~\cite{playwright} or Puppeteer~\cite{puppeteer} to observe browser state and interact with web applications.
 At its core, a BUA operates in an iterative agent loop.
-In each iteration, the agent captures the state of the current browser tab, usually including a screenshot and the Document Object Model (DOM); then, it queries the LLM to decide the next action.
-The LLM selects one or more actions from a pre-defined set (e.g., click, scroll, navigate) and provides the necessary arguments, such as a target URL or the DOM element index.
-The runtime then executes these actions within the browser session.
-This loop continues until the agent determines that the task is complete.
-Importantly and uniquely, BUAs use low-level tools to interact with the webpage and these tools do not have distinct semantic meaning.
-For example, the \texttt{click()} tool can mean that an email is read or deleted, depending on the click co-ordinates.
-By contrast, all other agentic systems have higher-level tools with distinct semantic meaning (e.g., send an email, delete an email, etc.)
+In each iteration, the agent captures the state of the current browser tab (e.g., screenshot and DOM); then, it queries the LLM to select the next actions from a predefined set (e.g., click, scroll, navigate) with necessary arguments (URL or DOM element index) and execute them in the browser.
+This repeats until the task is complete.
+Uniquely, BUAs use low-level tools without inherent semantic meaning.
+For example, \texttt{click()} may mean read or delete an email depending on the target co-ordinate.
+By contrast, other agentic systems~\cite{qin2023toolllm, schick2023toolformer,patil2024gorilla} use higher-level tools with distinct semantics (e.g., send or delete an email.)

-\textbf{Prompt Injection in BUAs.} Prompt injection represents a significant security risk in LLMs.
-In these attacks, maliciously crafted text from external sources misleads the model, causing it to perform unauthorized actions or expose sensitive information.
-The effect is similar to traditional software exploits like stack smashing.